execas/execas.github.io/_posts/2018-10-21-linux-ownership-permissions-and-special-attributes.md

 The three dashes represent read (r), write (w) and execute (x) permissions, from left to right.
 In our example, the file (-) "foo" can be read, written and executed (rwx) by the owner, read and written (rw-) by the group owner, but only read (r- -) by others.

 `chmod` is used to set permissions.
 It supports a symbolic mode, and a numeric mode.
-The choice between these is simply a matter of preference.
+Symbolic mode makes it easier to add or remove permissions, while numeric mode can make setting permissions more terse.

 ### chmod (symbolic mode)